Danvu42/Danvu42.github.io/essays/ReflectSoftware.md

 ---
 layout: essay
 type: essay
-title: "Will AI destroy education as we know it?"
+title: "Am I really ready for the world?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-05-08
-published: false
+published: true
 labels:
   - Software Engineering
   - AI
 ---

-Now that you are almost done with this class, I would like you to write on last essay that summarizes what you’ve learned about software engineering.

-Because the technology stack for this class is designed for the creation of web applications, some students think this class is simply about web application development.
-Of course, web application development is a skill you’ve acquired in this class, but the more fundamental goal of this class is for you to acquire experience with fundamental software engineering concepts including:

-    Open Source Software Development
-    Configuration Management
-    Functional Programming
-    Development Environments
-    Coding Standards
-    User Interface Frameworks
-    Agile Project Management
-    Design Patterns
-    Ethics in Software Engineering

-For this essay, reflect on what you learned about software engineering in general during this course, by taking two or three of these topics and discussing what they mean beyond web application development.
-For example, you learned about a style of Agile Project Management called Issue Driven Project Management.
-Could you see yourself using that project management style for a project not involving web applications?
-If so, then discuss what Agile Project Management is, what Issue Driven Project Management is, and how you could see yourself applying it to different project contexts.

-Be careful and do not assume the reader understands what “configuration management” or “design patterns” or whatever means.
-You must define these terms if you are using them.

 ## What am I really getting into?

-Finishing up debugging my last testcase for my final project in ICS 314, I've become super surprised about how much time I spend in a flow state of fixing bugs and implementing features, very happy with the fact that I easily no mind to how huge the final iteration of the ~~spaghetti~~ codebase has actually gotten.
+Finishing up debugging my last testcase for my final project in ICS 314, I've become super surprised about how much time I spend in a flow state of fixing bugs and implementing features, very happy with the fact that I easily pay no mind to how huge the final iteration of the ~~spaghetti~~ codebase has actually gotten.
 The culmination of all the the core software engineering concepts was tested in this final project.
 We went through concepts like:

 - User interfaces
 - Version control